Configure ODP ClickHouse

 1. In the Ambari UI, go to Service > ClickHouse > Configs > Advanced clickhouse-server-config > ClickHouse Server Template.

-2. In ClickHouse Server Template, add the following configuration:
+2. In the ClickHouse Server Template, add the following configuration:

 Bash